Updated March 9, 2021

 Responsible pig care means making sure that their food, water, and shelter is provided and maintained to a high standard.
 Many home pig setups are not designed with the pig’s best interest in mind and cannot be assumed to be an ideal living space for them.
 Similarly, the nutrition you provide for them should be considered in terms of what works best for them, rather than what’s easiest!

-- Providing appropriate living spaces for pigs: You must give pigs an appropriate living space, with sunlight, clean air, appropriate temperature and humidity control, and pig-safe fencing.
+- Providing appropriate living spaces for pigs: You must give pigs an appropriate The indoor or outdoor area where an animal resident lives, eats, and rests., with sunlight, clean air, appropriate temperature and humidity control, and pig-safe fencing.
 They should have a safe place to roam, wallow in mud, and enjoy enriching activities.
 Forcing pigs to live in cramped, dark, extremely muddy, dirty, icy, or dangerous conditions is unacceptable.
 You should never take in so many pigs that they lack adequate personal space!

 - Providing appropriate food, water, and supplementation for pigs: You must feed pigs a healthy diet suited to their individual needs.
 They need clean water that doesn’t freeze over in the winter, appropriate food that keeps their weight gain in check, and, depending on the specific needs of your residents, nutritional supplementation.
 It’s unacceptable to knowingly feed them food that causes health problems or excessive weight gain, such as junk food or scraps.
 You must be willing to adjust their food and supplementation if a pig needs their diet modified to rectify health challenges as well.
 A sanctuary should never feed a pig with food designed to make them larger for human consumption.